Where are the critical minerals flashpoints in 2025?

 Apple strongly disputes the claims.

-It is now up to judicial authorities in Belgium and France to decide whether to investigate and bring criminal charges that could set a legal precedent in other conflict minerals cases.
+Belgium has appointed an investigating judge to decide whether to bring criminal charges that could set a legal precedent in other cases of conflict over critical minerals.

 Artisanal miners work at a cobalt mine-pit in Tulwizembe, Katanga province, Democratic Republic of Congo, November 25, 2015.
 REUTERS/Kenny Katombe